Canada Day 2023: Oakville fireworks, festivities and fun!

 Oakville's Canada Day party at Bronte Heritage Waterfront Park

-The town's official Canada Day event, including fireworks, will take place at Bronte Heritage Waterfront Park from 6-10 p.m.
+The town's official Canada Day event, including fireworks, will take place at Bronte Heritage Waterfront Park from 6-10 p.m tonight.
 Events include live entertainment, games, food trucks, family activities and fireworks at 10 p.m.

 Also, Oakville News will be on site at our Canada Day booth!
 Come and say hello to visit us, play games, and maybe win a Canada-themed prize!

-Please note that parking and many roads around Bronte Village will be restricted and closed off beginning at 5 p.m. on July 1, and will remain closed until at least 11:30 p.m.
+Please note that parking and many roads around Bronte Village will be restricted and closed off beginning at 5 p.m. today, and will remain closed until at least 11 p.m.

 Free parking for this event is located at the Bronte GO Station, and a free shuttle will be provided between Bronte GO and Bronte Heritage Waterfront Park.